tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 For a discussion of which approach to use when injecting the options into a class, I recommend [Andrew Lock's article](https://andrewlock.net/creating-singleton-named-options-with-ioptionsmonitor/).
 Keep in mind the object lifetimes for each approach and avoid captive dependencies (passing a scoped object like `IOptionsSnapshot<T>` into the constructor of a singleton / long-lived object).

 One approach to dealing with the lazy-evaluation of validation rules would be to add those `IOptions<T>` as parameters to the `Startup.Configure()` and then instantiate a copy of every options object.
 This would give you a way to validate that anything in the `appsettings*.json` files (or environment variables) injected at startup are correct.
-I think, because of how some of the sample `ConfigureAndValidateSection()` methods work under the covers (returning the object instance), validation will run during `Startup.ConfigureServices()`.
-But I need to verify that assertion.

 # Examples

-The main differences between the approaches to validation takes place in the `ConfigureAndValidateSection<T>()` method in the `IServiceCollectionExtensions` class.
+The main differences between the approaches to validation takes place in the `AddValidatedSettings<T>()` or `AddSettings<T>()` methods in the `IServiceCollectionExtensions` class.

-Because the `DatabaseOptions` (and other) objects are passed into the `WeatherForecastController` constructor, simply running the project after editing the "`Database`" section of `appsettings.json` will let you experiment.
+Because the `DatabaseOptions` and other objects are passed into the `WeatherForecastController` constructor, simply running the project after editing `appsettings.json` file will let you experiment.

 ## Example 1: ValidateDataAnnotations()

 Uses the [Microsoft Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=netcore-3.1) approach of attribute-based validation on the C# model that represents the section in the configuration.
+This is the approach that I'd recommend for most use-cases as configuration validation is generally simple.

 Note: [Commit b1dac68](https://github.com/tgharold/DotNetCore-ConfigurationOptionsValidationExamples/commit/b1dac68d94d63268b4f5e163372ad44afe88f92a) added support for recursively validating DataAnnotation attributes.
+The classes may have moved around in later commits, but the basic code remains the same.

 ### Pros/Cons